Three Parallel Universes:

-Three Parallel Universes: I’m speaking of Organizations (including businesses), Personal Lives and the Public Square.
-There seem to be a lot of parallels in those three universes.
+I’m speaking of Organizations (including businesses), Personal Lives, and the Public Square.
+There seem to be many parallels in those three universes.
 Of course, this should not be surprising since each comprises individuals from the subspecies Homo sapiens sapiens.

 In the organization universe, we see that “it’s all about me” attitude show up in perhaps a less aggressive manner, but still, selfish nonetheless.
 We see overly competitive activity within and between functional groups in our organizations.
 And, it seems that many of our colleagues have forgotten that “how you play the game counts.”
-Instead it’s win at all costs and frequently, that is “I” win at all costs, not just my team or my company.
+Instead, it’s winning at all costs, and frequently, that is “I” win at all costs, not just my team or my company.

 I’m wondering how we as leaders can contribute to moving us all toward more enlightened, mature, adult attitudes.
 My thought is that if we can make sure that our organizational culture is one that is safe for everyone and where we treat each other with respect, then that might spill over into the other universes.
 The common denominator in all these universes is, of course, us.
-Given a better example of a way to live and work together in our organizations, I have confidence that we will make the leap to carrying those lessons with us when we travel in our other universes.
-And since our job as leaders is to develop other leaders and to create safe, civil and productive environments, then we can have a positive affect on our external communities.
+Given a better example of a way to live and work together in our organizations, I have confidence that we will leap, carrying those lessons with us when we travel in our other universes.
+And since our job as leaders is to develop other leaders and to create safe, civil, and productive environments, then we can have a positive effect on our external communities.

 I believe this is a challenging and worthy goal for any leader.
 Create a better world, one leader at a time.